garrandall/popular-music-data/tracks/woman-raheem-devaughn.md

 I appreciate your glow (Thank you)
-And when you get angry with us the way that you let us know (thank you) And i think it's so cute when you get so emotional (thank you) You know till you prove your point you just can't let it go (ha ha) But i like that though
+And when you get angry with us the way that you let us know (thank you) And I think it's so cute when you get so emotional (thank you) You know till you prove your point you just can't let it go (ha ha) But I like that though
 I appreciate so much (thank you girl)
 Like the I love you feeling girl when we touch (thank you girl) Like there's no you, no me, if there's no us (thank ya)